senthurayyappan/onshape-robotics-toolkit/docs/tutorials/edit.md

-In this tutorial, we’ll explore how to edit an Onshape CAD assembly by modifying its variables in the Variable Studio and exporting the resulting assembly to a URDF file using the `onshape-api` Python library.
+In this tutorial, we’ll explore how to edit an Onshape CAD assembly by modifying its variables in the Variable Studio and exporting the resulting assembly to a URDF file using the `onshape-robotics-toolkit` Python library.

 <img src="bike-header.gif" alt="Bike Header" style="width: 100%;">